-Route 311 to Craig County is a mountain adventure as it includes both Catawba and Potts Mountains.
+Route 311 to Craig County (pictured above) is a mountain adventure as it includes both Catawba and Potts Mountains.
 You may not realize it as you’re driving, but this route takes you past the trailheads for McAfee Knob and Dragon’s Tooth, two of the three points in Virginia’s Triple Crown.
-If you’re hungry en route we wish you luck with your decision.
-Both The Homeplace and The Swinging Bridge are great options with great scenery, so much so that you’ll need to drive this route twice to give each a try.
+If you’re hungry, make your way to The Swinging Bridge in Paint Bank, known for its comfort food and buffalo burgers.

-Route 11 to Botetourt County runs through the Town of Troutville, an Appalachian Trail community and includes interesting stops like Kelly’s Real Deals Antiques, shopping at Apple Barn II Gifts and KC Collections, and dining at Pomegranate, Greenwood, North Star, or Foot of the Mountain Cafe.
+Route 11 to Botetourt County runs through the Town of Troutville, an Appalachian Trail community and includes interesting stops like Kelly’s Real Deals Antiques, shopping at Apple Barn II Gifts and KC Collections, and dining at North Star or Foot of the Mountain Cafe.
 Be sure to stop in the Town of Buchanan to take a walk across the Buchanan Swinging Bridge.

 Route 221 to Floyd parallels the Blue Ridge Parkway and includes scenic Bent Mountain, farm land, and delightful stops such as Bent Mountain Bistro, hiking at nearby Bottom Creek Gorge and wine tasting at AmRhein's Wine Cellars.
 Once you arrive in Floyd you’ll find many avenues of exploration.
 Don't miss the live music scene and rich history of the iconic Floyd Country Store.

 The most family friendly bike rides in Virginia’s Blue Ridge are along the Roanoke Valley Greenways.
 Paved paths meander along rivers and streams, through neighborhoods, past historic points of interest, and often have parks, dining, and shopping nearby.